 Juicy Field is actually just a website for investors.

 Whatever the investment amount, Investors can’t visit their cannabis plantation, Juicy Fields selects limited visitors to visit their plantations.

-Juicy Fields has mentioned their cultivation partners, but there is no enough evidence of how their business activities actually executed.
+Juicy Fields has mentioned its cultivation partners, but there is not enough evidence of how their business activities actually executed.

 Juicy Fields has not elaborated cultivations and investment processes adequately.